The Unstructured Platform API is separate from Unstructured Serverless API services.

 export UNSTRUCTURED_API_KEY="<your-unstructured-api-key>"

-These environment variables enable you to more easily run the following curl examples and help prevent you from storing scripts that contain sensitive URLs and API keys in public source code repositories.
+These environment variables enable you to more easily run the following Unstructured Python SDK and curl examples and help prevent you from storing scripts that contain sensitive URLs and API keys in public source code repositories.

 The following Postman examples use variables, which you can set as follows: